So Matsushima

 So Matsushima (松島聡, Matsushima Sou, born November 27, 1997) is a Japanese idol, singer, actor, artist, and member of the group timelesz (formerly known as Sexy Zone).
 He is from the city of Shimada in Shizuoka prefecture.

 Career

 Matsushima entered Johnny & Associates in February 2011, at the age of 13, after being inspired to join the entertainment world by idol group Hey!
 Say!
 JUMP, also belonging to Johnny's.

-That same year, he was selected to join the group Sexy Zone, and on September 29, 2011 it was announced that Sexy Zone would make their CD debut a few months later in the November of that year.
+He was selected to join the group Sexy Zone, and on September 29, 2011, their CD debut was announced to take place in November of that year.

 In May 2014, Matsushima was placed into a sub-unit named "Sexy Matsu", together with Juniors Kaito Matsukura and Genta Matsuda.
 The name was chosen due to the shared occurrence of the character 松 (Matsu) in the trio's family names.
 In March, 2025, Sexy Matsu reunited after 10 years for the program "Ano koro kara watashitachi wa".